Grabbing The Source Code

 instead of:

-svn co http://svn.apache.org/repos/asf/incubator/whirr/trunk whirr-trunk
+svn co https://svn.apache.org/repos/asf/incubator/whirr/trunk whirr-trunk

 Great instructions!